Board Policy 3410

 The Superintendent or designee shall annually prepare and submit the Annual Financial Report on a timely basis using the form adopted by the ISBE.
 The Superintendent, or designee shall review and discuss the Annual Financial Report with the Board before it is submitted.

-To be considered a capital asset for financial reporting purposes, a capital item must be at or above a capitalization threshold of $5,000 and have an estimated useful life greater than one year.
-To be considered a capital asset for insurance coverage purposes, a capital item must be at or above a capitalization threshold of $500 and have an estimated useful life greater than one year.
+To be considered a capital asset for financial reporting purposes, a capital item must be at or above a capitalization threshold of $1,000-$5,000 depending on the item and have an estimated useful life greater than one year.
+To be considered a capital asset for insurance coverage purposes, a capital item must be at or above a capitalization threshold of $1,000 and have an estimated useful life greater than one year.
+The following Capitalization Table should be used when developing the estimated useful life and calculating the depreciation expense for an item using the straight line depreciation method.

 Disposition of District Property